-Within 54 days of the site launching, it started to rank in the top 4 for the keyword “650 credit score”.
-This just shows that you can still rank for any term, even with a brand new site, but you have to rotate up your anchor text.
+Within 54 days of the site launching, it started to rank in the top four for the keyword “650 credit score”.
+This just shows that you can still rank for any term, even with a brand new site, but you have to rotate your anchor text.

-You don’t want your anchor text to be richer than 30% and you want to try and variations of your anchor text.
+You don’t want your anchor text to be richer than 30%, and you want to try to vary your anchor text.
 Why?
 Because it is rare that someone would naturally link to you with rich anchor text 100% of the time.

-I’ve ranked for terms like “online poker” or even “insurance quotes” all by building non-rich anchor text links that are relevant.
-And when I do build rich anchor texts, which is not too often, I throw in a lot of variations.
+I’ve ranked for terms like “online poker” or even “insurance quotes” by building non-rich anchor text links that are relevant.
+When I do build rich anchor texts, which is not too often, I throw in a lot of variations.

 Mistake #2: Building too many links too fast

 How many links do you need to build to rank for competitive terms?
-You actually don’t need too many, you more so need time.
+You actually don’t need too many.
+What you need is time.
 Slow and steady is what’s winning the race in the SEO game.

-If you look at the Doctor650 site, not only did they not build too many rich anchor text links, but they also didn’t build too many links.
+If you look at the Doctor650 site, not only did they not build too many rich anchor text links, but they also didn’t build too many links altogether.
 I’ve done this with competitive keywords and noticed that the easiest way to climb to the top is to not build too many links.
-More so, just go for authoritative links.
+Instead, go for authoritative links.

-And if you think building a lot of links is better for you, just look at this case study by Marcus Taylor, in which he built 10,000 links within 24 hours.
-He shot up to a number 1 ranking in Google, but within 3 weeks he was pushed down as he built too many links.
+If you think building a lot of links is better for you, just look at this case study by Marcus Taylor.
+He built 10,000 links within 24 hours and shot up to a number one ranking on Google, but within three weeks he was pushed down because he built too many links.

-Google’s algorithm is sophisticated because they know what rate websites typically build links at.
+Google’s algorithm is sophisticated because they know at what rate websites typically build links.
 If your link count is growing at an unnatural pace, you won’t rank too well.

 Mistake #3: Building too many links to your homepage

 Instead of building links to your homepage, consider building links to the majority of your internal pages.
-Just look at Wikipedia, that sites ranks for almost every term out there and it is the 6th most popular site in the world.
+Just look at Wikipedia site that ranks for almost every term out there and is the 6th most popular site in the world.

-Majestic SEO is showing that Wikiepdia in total has over 600 million backward links, while the homepage has roughly 6 million links.
+Majestic SEO is showing that Wikiepdia in total has over 600 million backward links, whereas the homepage has roughly six million links.
 That means 1% of their total links point to their homepage, while 99% goes to internal pages.